 Root Rot

-One of the trickier issues to diagnose, as unless you are growing hydroponically and have easy access to the roots, then it's all about understanding the signs from those leaf tips.
-The leaves themselves will often turn yellowy brown when the roots are rotting, but this can take a while to happen (to where the plant may be past the point of saving).
+The leaves themselves will often turn yellowy brown when the roots are rotting, but this can take a while to happen (to where the plant may be past the point of saving)

-If you suspect root rot is occurring, then let the substrate dry out completely and try to have a careful dig down to see if there are any brown or sludgy roots present.
+If you suspect root rot is occurring, then let the substrate dry out completely and turn the pot upside down carefully to see if there are any discolored brown or sludgy roots present.
 You can try and get the plant out of the current media, carefully wash the roots off, and replant it in fresh soil or coco.
-To prevent root rot from taking place in the first place, be careful not to overwater and use pots with sufficient drainage.

 Wind Burn